Tribes Halt Major Copper Mine on Ancestral Lands in Arizona

 The Mining Law of 1872 grants companies a right to use public lands on mining claims — if the land is discovered to contain a valuable mineral deposit.
-Hudbay filed patented claims overlying the proposed mine pit, which contained valuable minerals, including copper.
+Hudbay began its mining venture by filing patented claims overlying the proposed mine pit, which contained valuable minerals, including copper.
 They also filed hundreds of unpatented claims on adjacent lands with no mining value, where they intended to dump over a billion tons of toxic waste rock and tailings.
 The Forest Service acquiesced to this land grab, assuming Hudbay had a right to these unpatented claims without bothering to check whether Hudbay had discovered the requisite valuable mineral deposit on those claims.

 This is a common abuse of the Mining Law, especially for gigantic open-pit mines like Rosemont.
 As mining companies began building massive industrial-scale operations in the 20th century, they twisted the law to fit their need for thousands of acres of additional public lands for waste dumps.
 The Forest Service has simply turned a blind eye on these baseless rights, letting companies run roughshod over our public lands.

 In 2017, the Tohono O’odham turned to Earthjustice for help, after being sidelined by the Forest Service during the mine’s development.
 Through this partnership, the Tribe imparted the deep importance of the Santa Ritas to attorney Stu Gillespie.